Stevie-Ray/hangtime-grip-connect/packages/docs/src/get-started.md

 # Get Started

-Web Motherboard is a small Web Bluetooth API utility to connect with the Griptonite Motherboard.
+A Web Bluetooth API for the Griptonite Motherboard + Beastmaker used by climbers to improve finger strength.

 ## Installation